You spend hours at the pet store picking out the best treats for your cat – only for them to be rejected without so much as a taste!

 |Tiki Cat Stix Tuna Cat Treats||

-1. Friskies Lil’ Soups with Sockeye Salmon Lickable Cat Treats – Best Overall
+1. Friskies Lil’ Soups with Salmon Lickable Cat Treat – Best Overall

 |Ingredients:||Chicken broth, chicken, sockeye salmon|

 Out of all the treat options on the market, the Friskies Lil’ Soups with Sockeye Salmon Lickable Cat Treats are the tastiest.
 Unlike most treats, this option is basically wet food – only tastier.
 Chicken broth is included as the first ingredient, with bits of chicken and salmon floating in the broth.

 Cats are often drawn to broths and wet foods.
 They’re smellier, and much of a cat’s taste is tied to their smell.
 If your feline refuses to eat the typical hard treats, this may be a suitable option.

 The ingredient list is quite high-quality as well.
 It’s mostly just animal products, including chicken and salmon.
 These ingredients make the protein quite high, though the fat content is extremely low.

 While this food is quite nutritious, you shouldn’t feed it as a major part of your pet’s meal.
 It includes only 18 calories per cup, so each container shouldn’t include enough to fill your cat up — leaving plenty of room for their usual food.

 Plus, this formula includes no artificial colors, flavors, or preservatives.
 It’s also completely grain-free.
 In fact, it doesn’t even include any fruits or veggies – just meat.

 2. Fancy Feast Purely Natural Treats Variety Cat Treats – Best Value